McCarthy still "an optimist" about debt ceiling agreement, but there's no deal yet

 There are, he said, "some things we just have to finish out," adding, "we've got to make sure we get a right agreement for the American people."

-Asked later Saturday morning about whether he was confident a deal could by struck by the afternoon, McCarthy responded, "I don't know about today."
+Asked later Saturday morning about whether he was confident a deal could be struck by the afternoon, McCarthy responded, "I don't know about today."

 Time is growing short to suspend or raise the debt ceiling to avoid a first-ever default by the U.S. Treasury Secretary Janet Yellen said in a letter to Congress Friday, "we now estimate that Treasury will have insufficient resources to satisfy the government's obligations if Congress has not raised or suspended the debt limit by June 5."